Resilient Code Examples with CodePen

 On the blog, I also have syntax highlighting, rendered once on the server, using Prism.
 I use the syntax highlight shortcode from Eleventy to add it to the page.

 I had to make one change to the highlighting short code, to add data-lang to the pre tag that it renders.
 This is for CodePen to pick it up.
 I could have wrapped it in another pre tag, and that also seemed to work.
 That seemed like undefined behaviour, though, so I went with the more “correct-feeling” route.
+Paired with the modified shortcode, here is the initial setup that I had:

 <div